Academic Support Services (The Hub)

 - Writing Center – The Writing Center provides students with one-on-one assistance with writing assignments for all classes.
 Students can get help at any stage of the writing process, and drop-in assistance is available.
-To schedule an appointment, fill out the online form, visit the Hub, or contact Student Success Specialist Wanda Koehrsen.
+To schedule an appointment, visit the Hub, or contact Student Success Specialist Wanda Koehrsen.

 Library – A variety of resources, including computer stations and online databases, are available in ECC’s Osgood Library in Kruse Main Hall (main floor, above the Hub).
 Stop in or check the Library web page for details.